Have you received your first countertop ice maker? Don’t know how to set up and start it for the first time?

 Don’t worry… I am here to help you!

-In this guide, I’m going to teach how to install a countertop ice maker and get it ready for the ice-making process.
+In this guide, I will teach how to install a countertop ice maker and get it ready for the ice-making process.

 Check this- 1.
 Why does my ice maker make a knocking sound 2.
 How to reset igloo ice maker 3.
 How to make clear ice at home